defano/wyldcard/README.md

 [Variables](#variable-containers) | [Parts](#part-containers) | [Menus](#menu-containers) | [Message](#the-message) | [It](#the-it-container) | [Selection](#the-selection-container) | [Target](#the-target-container)

-A _container_ is anything in HyperCard that you can `put` a value into (an _l-value_): parts, variables, properties, menus, the message box, the selection and the target are all containers.
+A _container_ is anything in HyperCard that you can `put` a value into: parts, variables, properties, menus, the message box, the selection and the target are all containers.
 HyperTalk uses the `put` command to place a value into a container; do not use `=` to assign values as you might in other languages.

 #### Variable containers

-In HyperTalk, variables are implicitly declared.
-Simply putting a value into a symbol "declares" that symbol as a variable.
+In HyperTalk, variables are implicitly declared and initialized with the empty string.
+Simply referring to a variable within a script "declares" that variable initialized with `empty`.
 For example:

 ```
 on mouseDown
   put "Look ma!
-No declaration" into theMessage  -- 'theMessage' is now a variable
+No declaration" into theMessage  -- 'theMessage' is a new variable
   answer theMessage
 end mouseDown
 ```

 Local variables in HyperTalk are lexically scoped; they retain their value only within the handler in which they were created.

 A variable may be made global by explicitly declaring it so with the `global` keyword.
-Global variables are accessible from any script in any in the stack, and once created, they retain their value until WyldCard is closed.
-Note that variables not explicitly declared `global` are considered local, even when a global variable of the same name exists.
+Global variables are accessible from any script in any in the stack, and once created, they retain their value until the stack is closed.
+Note that variables not explicitly declared `global` are considered local, even if a global variable of the same name exists.

 ```
 --